First Battle of Springfield: Battle

-As the advance neared Springfield, Missouri, the Body Guard unit led the offensive.
-Late on October 24, Zagonyi and the Body Guard left camp to move towards Springfield.
-Reaching Bolivar the next day, Zagonyi joined forces with the Prairie Scouts, although White was sick and followed in a carriage.
-Defending Springfield was a collection of new Missouri State Guard recruits commanded by Colonel Julian Frazier.
-The historian Louis Gerteis state that Frazier had an effective force of about 1,000 badly armed and trained men, although Zagonyi believed he faced 2,000 to 2,200 enemy soldiers.
 Zagonyi led about 300 men in his movement.
-While still 8 miles away from Springfield, the Federals ran into a small party of Missouri State Guardsmen, one of whom escaped back to Springfield to sound the alarm.
+While still 8 miles away from Springfield, the Union soldiers ran into a small party of Missouri State Guardsmen, one of whom escaped back to Springfield to sound the alarm.
 With the element of surprise now lost for an attack from the north, Zagonyi swung his troops to approach Springfield from the west.
-Unaware that Zagyoni had changed course, White later arrived from the north and was captured.

-At around 4:00 p.m., the Federal cavalry encountered Frazier's position, which was on partially wooded ridge.
-To the north of the Missouri State Guard position was a road, to the south was a lane with fences along the sides, and in front of it was Crane Creek.
-Zagonyi aligned his men for a charge and, according to the historian Robert E. Miller, Zagonyi told his men that any who did not want to participate in the attack would be excused.
+Unaware that Zagonyi had changed course, White later arrived from the north and was captured.
+At around 4:00 p.m., the Union cavalry encountered Frazier's position, which was on a partially wooded ridge.
+Union scouts were concerned that the fencing along the Mount Vernon Road would excessively impede maneuvers, so Zagonyi led the Union cavalry south through the fairgrounds to the smaller southern road.
+Zagonyi aligned his men for a charge and, according to Miller, Zagonyi told his men that any who did not want to participate in the attack would be excused.
 Miller also states that Zagonyi gave "Fremont and the Union" as a watchword, although the historian Stephen Z. Starr does not believe Zagonyi's claim to have used this battle cry.

+A map of the battle published in The Atlantic Monthly in 1862.
+William Dorsheimer's reporting on Frémont's campaign was published in The Atlantic Monthly in early 1862.